 However, the internet is a double-edged sword.
 As much as we go online to find what we need and to socialise, employers and recruiters go online to headhunt or vet potential candidates.
 It is therefore critical that we watch what we post, like or comment on.
 One wrong post or comment can ruin your professional reputation and cost you future opportunities.

-Here are some tips to protect your online reputation
+Apart from owning a personal career website, Here are some tips to protect your online reputation

 - Protect your privacy, check your security settings.
 Consider limiting access to platforms like Facebook to your friends and family.

 - Think before you post.
 It may seem like a good idea to vent online in the heat of the moment, but this may paint you in a very negative light to prospective employers.
 Your character will be judged and how you address situations can make or break you.

 - It’s ok to rant and share your opionions but, be careful not to use offesive language, rather post positive and relevant content that will help boost your career and personal branding.

 - Be mindful of how you portray yourself, stay away from slander and negativity.
 What you post can follow you for the rest of your life.
 Keep your online image clean.

 There is a lot more that goes into managing your online presence and I will cover these in future articles.
 If you are very active online, cleaning up your profiles may sound like a lot of work, the most important place to start is with your LinkedIn profile.
 If you can’t invest your money to have professionals do this for you, invest your time and do it yourself, it will be worth it.

 For more on the subject, read Why is my LinkedIn profile important?

 “Your digital footprint is permanent.
 It is currently easier and cheaper to store data than it is to delete it.
 This means that for every one of your online actions—positive or negative, deliberate or unintentional—there is a permanent record” https://www.prnewsonline.com/4-things-you-need-to-know-about-your-digital-footprint/